Arech/yacce/README.md

                         treated as a compiler by using this argument.
 Accepts multiple values at once.
   --enable_compiler_scripts, --no-enable_compiler_scripts
-                        By default, yacce doesn't treat a script (classified by a shebang #! in the first 2 bytes of the file) invocation as a compiler invocation and ignores it.
+                        By default, yacce doesn't treat a script (classified by testing for shebang '#!' sequence in the first 2 bytes of the file) invocation as a compiler invocation and ignores it.
 Set this option when this behavior is unwanted.
                         (default: False)
   -d dir/path, --dest_dir dir/path
                         Destination directory in which yacce should create resulting .json